Chiefs, Bills neighbors prank each other before big game

 “He went over and stuck a sign in her yard without her knowing it," said Donna McCush.
 "And then it was strange because the next day or two days after that, we walked out and there’s a Buffalo Bills sign in our yard.”

-Spry said it made her laugh, so she decided to gift them back with a Bills sign in the yard.
+Spry said it made her laugh, so she decided to give them back with a Bills sign in the yard.
 And two months later, the neighbors started to play a fun neighborly game.

 "I backed out of the driveway and was leaving and the garage door came down and I go, “Bills!?
 Buffalo Bills?!
 Oh, it’s my neighbor,'" said Donna.
 Spry replied with, “That was the same thing.
 I backed out of the garage and I saw the Chiefs flag on my garage and I was like, ‘Roger!’”